openstack/nova/doc/source/reference/rpc.rst

 Topic Exchange
-  The Exchange is a routing table that exists in the context of a virtual host (the multi-tenancy mechanism provided by Qpid or RabbitMQ); its type (such as topic vs. direct) determines the routing policy; a message broker node will have only one topic-based exchange for every topic in Nova.
+  The Exchange is a routing table that exists in the context of a virtual host (the multi-tenancy mechanism provided by RabbitMQ etc); its type (such as topic vs. direct) determines the routing policy; a message broker node will have only one topic-based exchange for every topic in Nova.